flytegg/twilight/README.md

     println("I am an async BukkitRunnable called Enid running immediately after Dawson finishes executing") }
 ```
 As you can see, you can specify whether sync/async (if unspecified, it will not change) and you can pass in an optional delay.
-<br>This also works with a delay from the get-go:
+This also works with a delay from the get-go:
 ```kotlin
 delay(20, TimeUnit.SECONDS) {
     println("I am a sync BukkitRunnable delayed by 20 seconds")